jenniferxgre/lidar_altimeter/README.md

 Audio callouts are played at specific heights through the "DFPlayer Mini" MP3 module.

+The 3D files for the sensor mount and the case for the electronics can be found in the CAD directory.
+A BOM for all components used in the project is available as BOM.pdf

 ## Software
 The .ino-file implemented on the arduino nano for the project can be found in the repository: AltiSense_V1_1.ino